-Another challenge the team encountered was in the method of estimating abnormal pricing in the cocoa beans sector.
-Initially the team utilised spot prices from the Ghanaian Cocoa Ex Dock NY Prices as the market reference price to generate the estimates.
+Another difficulty the team encountered was in the method of estimating abnormal pricing in the cocoa beans sector.
+Initially, the team utilised spot prices from the Ghanaian Cocoa Ex Dock NY Prices as the market reference price to generate the estimates.
 However, the feedback received after presenting the research to personnel of Ghana Cocoa Board (COCOBOD) was that the requisite market reference price is the prices listed on the London International Futures and Forwards Exchange (LIFFE).
 This is due to sales of Ghana’s cocoa beans using forward contracts.
 The team had to visit the Trading Room at the Cocoa Marketing Company (CMC) to better understand the trading system used.
 The estimates were redone based on the new information acquired and current estimates to a large extent reflect the situation pertaining to the export of cocoa beans from Ghana.

 Insights and Conclusion

-The team is very appreciative of the time and contributions from the overall leader of the research project, Prof. Gilles Carbonnier and Dr. Rahul Mehrotra (the project coordinator) – both of the Graduate Institute of Geneva; the leader of the Ghana team, Dr. Fred Dzanku of the Institute of Statistical Social and Economic Research (ISSER); Dr. Steve Manteaw of Integrated, Social Development Centre (ISODEC); Mr. Christopher Opoku Nyarko of the Ghana Chamber of Mines; Mr. Amponsah Tawiah, formerly of Ghana Minerals Commission and Mr. Richard P. Yawutse, formerly of the Customs Division of the GRA.
+The team is very appreciative of the time and contributions from the overall leader of the research project, Prof. Gilles Carbonnier and Dr. Rahul Mehrotra (the project coordinator) – both of the Graduate Institute of Geneva; the leader of the Ghana team, Dr. Fred Dzanku of the Institute of Statistical Social and Economic Research (ISSER); Dr. Steve Manteaw of Integrated, Social Development Centre (ISODEC); Mr. Christopher Opoku Nyarko of the Ghana Chamber of Mines; Mr. Amponsah Tawiah, formerly of the Minerals Commission of Ghana; the late Dr. K. Opare- Hammond, former Managing Director of Precious Minerals Marketing Company (PMMC); Mr. Kofi Nti, former Commissioner-General of GRA; and Mr. Richard P. Yawutse, former Deputy Commissioner in charge of the Policy and Programmes Unit of the Customs Division of the GRA.
+Our sincerest thanks to Mr. Mate-Kodjo and Mr. Shaibu Musah both of the Customs Division of the GRA.